deyjoy/deyjoy/README.md

 ## Open Source Journey

-- **[requests](https://github.com/psf/requests)**: Worked on adding type hints to `models.py`.
-This experience enhanced my understanding of type hints in Python and open-source contribution processes.
-[PR #6769](https://github.com/psf/requests/pull/6769)
+- Contributed to the `requests` library by working on adding type hints to improve code readability and maintainability.
+This experience enhanced my understanding of type hints in Python and the open-source contribution process.